ISO 20022: from compliance to data power

 You should now be able to talk about these key points of the article:

 • How does AI relate to ISO 20022, and what role does it play in maximizing the standard’s value?
-The synergy between ISO 20022’s structured data and the analytical power of AI effectively transforms compliance into strategy.
+The synergy between the structured data of ISO 20022 and the analytical power of AI effectively transforms compliance into strategy.
 Layering AI on top of structured messaging unlocks the next level of insight, turning standardized information into true intelligence.

 For example, AI trained on structured data can:

-• Optimize Payment Flows: Automatically spot inconsistencies in remittance details before processing, which prevents costly delays.
+• Optimize payment flows: it automatically spots inconsistencies in remittance details before processing, which prevents costly delays.

-ISO 20022 provides the clarity and structure, while AI delivers the intelligence and speed; together, they transform payments from a regulatory upgrade into a catalyst for innovation and growth.
+ISO 20022 provides clarity and structure, while AI delivers intelligence and speed.
+Together, they transform payments from a regulatory upgrade into a catalyst for innovation and growth.

 [1] MT (Message Type): traditional SWIFT message format, based on a structured text layout, primarily used for financial transactions such as payments and securities trades